cmlavoro/INF656Assignment3/README.md

 To delete a contact, select a contact from the list, press the red Delete button, then OK to confirm deletion.
 A success message will appear on the main list after deletion that the contact was deleted.

-Email and Phone number format validation is in place.
-If an Email address or Phone number format is invalid, the system will prevent the creation or update of a Contact.
+Name, Email, and Phone number data validation is in place.
+If invalid, the system will prevent the creation or update of a Contact, prior to reaching endpoint handlers.